evanoc3/jest-test-custom-events/README.md

 # Jest Test Custom Events

-An NPM package which adds a custom matcher to [Jest](https://jestjs.io/) allowing for testing of [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent).
+An NPM package which adds a custom matcher, `toMatchCustomEvent` to [Jest](https://jestjs.io/) allowing for the testing of properties of [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent).

 ## Installation